gookit/slog/README.md

 - Has built-in common log write processing program
   - `console` output logs to the console, supports color output
   - `stream` output logs to the specified `io.Writer`
-  - `simple_file` output logs to a file, no buffer Write directly to file
+  - `simple_file` output logs to file, no buffer Write directly to file
-  - `file` outputs log to a file.
+  - `file` output logs to file.
 By default, `buffer` is enabled.
-Buffer writing
-  - `size_rotate_file` output logs to a file, and supports rotating files by size.
+  - `size_rotate_file` output logs to file, and supports rotating files by size.
 By default, `buffer` is enabled.
-  - `time_rotate_file` output logs to a file, and supports rotating files by time.
+  - `time_rotate_file` output logs to file, and supports rotating files by time.
 By default, `buffer` is enabled.
-  - `rotate_file` output logs to a file, and supports rotating files by time and size.
+  - `rotate_file` output logs to file, and supports rotating files by time and size.
 By default, `buffer` is enabled.

 ## GoDoc